tangjm/data-engineering-notes/SQL/exercises/exercise6.md

 Number of users from a specific company

-calculate the number of users with an email from boogle.com domain like alex@boogle.com or vanessa@boogle.com.
+Calculate the number of users with an email from boogle.com domain like alex@boogle.com or vanessa@boogle.com.

 ```sql
 SELECT